dyomenegatti/dyomenegatti/README.md

 ## 👋 Hi, I'm Dyovana Menegatti!

-🌍 Based in Brazil.
+🌍 I'm live in Brazil.
-🎓 Computer Engineering.
+🎓 Computer Engineer.
 👩‍💻 Mid-level Front-end Developer.

 ### 🖥️ Professional interests:
-Seeking to develop my technical skills in web development, focusing on the best experience for the end user.
+Seeking to develop my technical skills in web development, with a focus on the best experience for the end user.
+I am always looking for new challenges and to learn new things.

 ### 🛠️ Technologies:
 [![HTML5][HTML5]][HTML5-url]